FAQGURU/FAQGURU/topics/en/html5.md

 * https://stackoverflow.com/questions/6076432/why-do-i-need-a-doctype-what-does-it-do

 [[↑] Back to top](#HTML5)
 ### What's the difference between Full Standard, Almost Standard and Quirks Mode?
-(Expert)

 When **web** was **new to the world**, the web pages were written in two versions: